All of our Fire Resistant Gun Safes are

 Having the Right SealsGun safes can use a surprising variety of seals in order to protect against theft, but many of those seals won’t stand up to the extreme temperatures that a house fire can cause.
 That’s why we use a special kind of seal called an intumescent (literally, “heat-expanding”) seal.
 When these seals get exposed to temperatures exceeding 300°F, they can expand up to 10 times their original size in order to keep heat out even when the metal around the seals begins to warp.
 Our safes often come with double and triple action intumescent seals in order to protect your belongings for over an hour!

 The Crown and Triumph series were tested simultaneously at an ASME certified facility.
 Four unshielded temperature sensors positioned near the top and bottom of each safe were connected to two separate temperature recorders to verify internal temperatures.
 The test continued for two hours, heating the steel exteriors to cherry red.
 Afterward, when examining the burned safes, we found the intense heat had buckled and deformed the safes’ bodies, but the doors remained straight and sealed.

-Trophy/ Medalist / Model T Series Test Procedure
+Trophy/ Victory / Model T Series Test Procedure

-Untouchable / Supreme / Master / Regal / Ironside / Superior Super Short Series Test Procedure
+Untouchable / Supreme / Master / Regal / Ironside Series Test Procedure

-The Untouchable, Supreme, Master, Regal, Ironside and Superior Super Short series were tested simultaneously at an ASME certified facility.
+The Untouchable, Supreme, Master, Regal and Ironside series were tested simultaneously at an ASME certified facility.
 Two pairs of unshielded temperature sensors, one positioned near the top and one placed near the bottom of each safe, were connected to two separate temperature recorders to record internal temperatures.
 The two-hour test heated our safes’ American-made steel exteriors to a bright cherry red.
 Afterward, when the safes were carefully examined, we found that, despite looking the worse for the wear, the doors remained straight and functional.